rbs25765/vmm-v3-script/Lab/dc_with_vjunos/README.md

 ## Accesing Apstra Web UI
-To access Web UI of AOS, it can be done in two ways
+there are three options to access Web UI of AOS.
-1. using SSH forwarding
-2. Using wireguard VPN
+1. Using wireguard VPN
+2. using sock proxy with SSH dynamic forwarding

-## Accessing Apstra WEB UI using ssh forwarding
+3. Using ssh forwarding
-1. open ssh session with forwarding to ip address of apstra server (172.16.10.2) and port 443

-        ssh -L 9191:172.16.10.2:443 gw

-2. from webbrowser on your workstation, open https session to https://127.0.0.1:9191

 ## Accessing Apstra Web UI using wireguard VPN
 1. on your workstation, install wiregauard vpn